 Gum disease means, quite simply, that your gums are infected, which can be at varying levels of severity.
-The primary factor in gum disease is your dental habits – needing to brush and floss more often, and to see the dentist more often for early detection of common dental problems.
+The primary factor in gum disease is your dental habits, including needing to brush and floss more often and to see the dentist more often for early detection of common dental problems.

 The mildest gum disease is called gingivitis.
 Often, people with gingivitis might be lulled into a false sense of security because gingivitis may have few or no symptoms.

 Left untreated, you can progress to periodontitis, where plaque begins to burrow under the gum line, raising the potential for bone infections.
 In such an instance, you’ll need more advanced periodontal treatment.